inspec/inspec-aws/docs/resources/aws_cloudformation_stacks.md

 parent\_id                      | For nested stacks--stacks created as resources for another stack--the stack ID of the direct parent of this stack. |
 |root\_id                        | For nested stacks--stacks created as resources for another stack--the stack ID of the the top-level stack to which the nested stack ultimately belongs. |

 ## Examples

-##### Use this InSpec resource to request the names of all cloudformation stacks, then test in-depth using aws_cloudformation_stack
+### Request the names of all CloudFormation stacks, then test in-depth using the aws_cloudformation_stack resource

     aws_cloudformation_stacks.names.each do |stack|
       describe aws_cloudformation_stack(stack_name: stack) do